band/bandstands/readingNotes/Jonathan Rosen - The Talmud and The Internet.md

 # Jonathan Rosen - The Talmud and The Internet

-APAvar: Rosen, Jonathan (2000).
+APA: Rosen, Jonathan (2000).
 The Talmud and The Internet: A journey between worlds.
 Picador, USA.
 Link: <https://worldcat.org/en/title/43115010>

 pages 9-10: